Will Your Website Survive Without an XML Sitemap?

 How an XML sitemap is added to Google Search Console

 As you see from above, including your XML sitemap to your account on Google Search Console allows you to check if Google has indexed all links in your sitemap.
-If the number of “submitted” and actually “indexing” links of a particular sitemap does not coincide, there could be an error which prevents some links from being indexed by Google.
+If the number of “submitted” and actually “indexing” links of a particular sitemap does not coincide, there could be an error that prevents some links from being indexed by Google.
 This also may indicate that your online platform does not have enough content so far, or that links pointing to the website pages have not been indexed yet.

 We hope, now you understand the true value of an XML sitemap for your website search engine optimization.
 Such a sitemap allows Google to quickly scan the relevant pages and posts on your website and display them in search results.
 An XML sitemap also lets Google see which content on the site was updated so that the search machine will understand when a link needs to be crawled again.
 And finally, including your XML sitemap in your Search Console account on Google will enable the search robot to discover your sitemap quicker, while you will be able to inspect your XML sitemap for bugs.